Master of Accountancy

 |fixed start term (July)||start any term|

-- be able to identify accounting issues, research and effectively communicate the results orally and in writing.
+- The ability to identify accounting issues, research and effectively communicate the results in writing.

-- have an understanding of the business, legal, professional, and ethical context for a career as a professional accountant, including the ability to identify and appropriately act when ethical dilemmas are encountered in the activities of a professional accountant.
+- An understanding of the business, legal, professional and ethical context for a career as a professional accountant, and will be able to identify and appropriately act when ethical dilemmas are encountered in the activities of a professional accountant.

 All students are encouraged to participate in an internship for experience and course credit.

 The Master of Accountancy program requires 45 units of graduate coursework beyond proficiency courses (which depends on each student's background but can range from 0 - 12 units in math, economics, and finance).
 The core courses make up 33 units and 12 units in either the general, forensic, or taxation concentrations.